Duran914/test-framework/README.md

 ```Python
 take_screenshot("screenshot_name")
 ```
-* Accepts a string of the screenshot name
+* Accepts a string of the screenshot name.

 #